 Keep it! it tolls all our history over,

 From the birth of the dream to its last;

 Modest, and born of Angel, Hope,

 Full publication information: “Entered according to Act of Congress by J.B.
 Wilson in the year 1872 in the Office of the Librarian of Congress at Washington.”

 Condition: Generally very good with the usual overall light toning and wear.
 Professionally cleaned and deacidified.
 Some restorations to chips on Confederate bills, and some nonetheless still having lit chipping to outer edges.
-Few short marginal tears and minor marginal chips restored as laid on Japanese paper.
+Few short marginal tears and minor marginal chips to print overall restored as laid on Japanese paper.
 Some minor associated abrasions or losses to ruled border supplied in manuscript.
 Other examples of this print are often in poor condition; relatively this one is very good, as professional restored and presents nicely.

 Fisher, David Hackett.
 Liberty and Freedom, Vol. 3 of America, A Cultural History.
 U.S.: Oxford University Press, 2005. pp. 356-357.
 Online at Google Books. http://books.google.com/books?id=uc8KP_QtW-sC&dq (3 December 2009).

 Mitchell, Margaret.
 Gone with the Wind.
 Reprint ed.
 New York: Simon & Schuster, 2008. p.
 715. Online at Google Books. http://books.google.com (3 December 2009).

 Neely, Mark E., Harold Holzer and Gabor S. Boritt.
 The Confederate Image: Prints of the Lost Cause.
 2nd ed.
 University of North Carolina Press, 2000. pp. 103-106.
 Online at Google Books (3 December 2009).